fritzrehde/footy/README.md

 ## Features

-- **Minimalistic output**: aiming to adhere to the Unix philosophy, footy's minimal and clean output can easily be piped to other commands
+- **Minimalistic output**: aiming to adhere to the [Unix philosophy](https://en.wikipedia.org/wiki/Unix_philosophy), footy's output can easily be piped to other tools
 - **Portable**: minimal [dependencies](#dependencies)

 ## Install